 Incredible Universe was a chain of stores operated by the Tandy Corporation.
-The Tandy Corporation was an electronics company based out of Fort Worth, Texas.
-They began to sell pre-assembled microcomputers to home consumers, and became a huge name in the electronics industry.
+Well known throughout the world by the mid 20th century, The Tandy Corporation was an electronics company based out of Fort Worth, Texas.
+They started by selling pre-assembled microcomputers to home consumers, and became a huge name in the electronics industry.
 The company would eventually purchase a mail order company called Radio Shack which they would expand as a distribution network including retail locations.
-During the 1980’s electronics superstores began to take off through companies like Best Buy, and Fry’s.
-Tandy was having great success through their Radio Shack stores but wanted to expand into the superstore market to help supplement their small Radio Shack stores.
+During the 1980s electronics superstores began to take off through the success of companies like Best Buy, Circuit City, and Fry’s.
+Tandy was having great success through their Radio Shack stores but wanted to expand into the superstore market.
 The decision was made to open a chain called Incredible Universe.
 The stores were huge in comparison to other super stores averaging around 185,000 square feet.
-The locations almost resembled IKEA locations.
-They had McDonalds, day care facilities for shoppers, and a huge showrooms for displaying and demonstrating products.
-The first two locations that opened were located in Arlington, Texas and Wilsonville, Oregon.
-The two test stores were very profitable and Tandy made the decision to expand the chain to 17 total locations.
+The stores almost resembled IKEA locations with a huge space being dedicated to an interactive showroom.
+They also had McDonald’s, day care facilities for shoppers with children, and huge presentation spaces for displaying and demonstrating products.
+Two test locations were opened, one in Arlington, Texas the other in Wilsonville, Oregon.
+These two stores were very profitable and helped Tandy make the decision to expand the chain.
+Eventually opening a total of 17 total locations.

 An Incredible Flop